States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Analysis Methodology

 \section{Analysis Methodology}

-Given the remarkable ability of models to directly yield calculation outcomes, we hypothesize that these models form \textbf{Implicit Discrete State Representations (IDSRs)} of intermediate results.
+Given the ability of models to directly yield calculation outcomes, we hypothesize that these models form \textbf{Implicit Discrete State Representations (IDSRs)} of intermediate results.
 For example, consider the formula $13 + 24 + 41 =$.
-We propose that the most plausible mechanism for models to complete this calculation in a single pass is to generate an IDSR of 37 (the result of $13 + 24$) at the second "+" token, which would subsequently be utilized for the next step of computation (i.e., addition with 41).
+We propose that the most plausible mechanism for models to complete this calculation in a single pass is to generate an IDSR of 37 ($13 + 24$) at the second "+" token, which would subsequently be utilized for the next step of computation (i.e., $+ 41$).

-To thoroughly test and analyze this hypothesis, we propose and investigate the following research questions:
+To thoroughly analyze this hypothesis, we propose and investigate these research questions: